 Extreme exercise or prolonged immobilization

-Extremes in body temperature (eg, hypothermia Hypothermia Hypothermia is a core body temperature 35° C. Symptoms progress from shivering and lethargy to confusion, coma, and death.
+Extremes in body temperature (eg, hypothermia Hypothermia Hypothermia is a core body temperature < 35° C. Symptoms progress from shivering and lethargy to confusion, coma, and death.
 Mild hypothermia requires a warm environment and insulating blankets... read more , hyperthermia in neuroleptic malignant syndrome Neuroleptic Malignant Syndrome Neuroleptic malignant syndrome is characterized by altered mental status, muscle rigidity, hyperthermia, and autonomic hyperactivity that occur when certain neuroleptic drugs are used.
-Clinically... read more or malignant hyperthermia Malignant Hyperthermia Malignant hyperthermia is a life-threatening elevation in body temperature usually resulting from a hypermetabolic response to concurrent use of a depolarizing muscle relaxant and a potent,... read more , and heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction and often death.
-Symptoms include temperature > 40° C and altered mental status... read more )
+Clinically... read more or malignant hyperthermia Malignant Hyperthermia Malignant hyperthermia is a life-threatening elevation in body temperature usually resulting from a hypermetabolic response to concurrent use of a depolarizing muscle relaxant and a potent,... read more , and heatstroke Heatstroke Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction that may result in death.
+Symptoms include temperature > 40° C and altered mental... read more )

 Symptoms and Signs of Rhabdomyolysis

 The classic triad of symptoms in rhabdomyolysis is muscle pain, weakness, and reddish-brown urine.
 However, this trio of symptoms is present in fewer than 10% of all patients with rhabdomyolysis.